 Should I act immediately or wait for a pattern of misbehavior to occur?

 “It’s often a mistake to assume disruptive behavior will stop on its own.
 A fundamental tenet of progressive discipline is to document and respond to “small” incidents sooner rather than later.
-Early intervention – sometimes in the form of a ‘behavioral contract’ developed by the Director of Student Conduct and a referring teacher – might help define needed boundaries for a student.
+Early intervention – sometimes in the form of a ‘behavioral contract’ developed by the Assistant Dean of Community Living and a referring teacher – might help define needed boundaries for a student.
 Generally, teachers who state reasonable expectations early, and enforce them consistently, help students avoid the harsher consequences that flow from more serious infractions later.”

 What confidentiality standards should I follow?

 “The University will take appropriate disciplinary action in cases of proven classroom disruption.
 Consequently, you should discuss allegations against named or identifiable students only with individuals who have some role in the disciplinary process.
-Examples of people who usually have such a role include your department chair and the Director of Student Conduct.
+Examples of people who usually have such a role include your department chair and the Assistant Dean of Community Living.
 A general rule to keep in mind is that you should refrain from sharing any personally identifiable information from student education records (like grades, or reports of misconduct) with any person (including a colleague) who has no educational interest in the information.
 If in doubt, confer with legal counsel.”

 What if a disruptive student claims the disruptive behavior is the result of a disability?

 “The fact that a student may have a disability should not inhibit you from notifying appropriate authorities (including Campus Safety, as needed) about disruptive behavior.
 Students with or without disabilities need to know they must adhere to reasonable behavioral standards.
 Setting and enforcing such standards may encourage students with disabilities to obtain needed therapy, and to take prescribed medications.”